arangodb/arangodb/Documentation/Manual/Upgrading14.md

 mapped to the `_system` database too, meaning an upgraded ArangoDB instance should remain fully functional.

-ArangoDB clients and drivers are not forced to supplydatabase names as part of the ArangoDB URLs they call because of this compatibility functionaltiy.
+ArangoDB clients and drivers are not forced to supply database names as part of the ArangoDB URLs they call because of this compatibility functionaltiy.
 However, if clients need to access a specific database in a multiple database context, they will be required to supply the database name as part of the URLs.
 Most clients will use just one database most of the